soedinglab/ffindex/README.md

 files are stored concatenated in one big data file, seperated by '\0'.
 A second file contains a plain text index, giving name, offset and length of of the small files.
 The lookup is currently done with a binary search on an array made from the index file.
-The attatched binaries (see Usage below) and their source code shall give an impression of how to use the functions supported by the library in C/C++ code.
+The attached binaries (see Usage below) and their source code shall give an impression of how to use the functions supported by the library in C/C++ code.

 ## Copyright